substack/ploy/readme.markdown

 Move the process at branch name `src` to `dst`, killing the branch process at `src` if it was running.

+# events

+## server.on('spawn', function (ps, info) {})

+When a process is created from `npm install` or one of the package.json start scripts, this event fires with the `info.commit` and `info.command` executed.

+## server.on('output', function (name, stream) {})

+When there is a new output stream for a branch, this event fires with the readable `stream`.

+Output streams merge the output from all the processes used to start a branch.

 # install

 With [npm](https://npmjs.org) do: